italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 To mitigate this threat, the IT Wallet specification requires the following security mechanisms in the issuance process:

 - *TLS*: Used in all communication between the Wallet and the Issuer, ensuring that data in transit is encrypted and protected from interception by attackers.
-- *Wallet Instance Attestation*: Ensures that the Wallet operates on a secure, trusted device and complies with the security standards required by the Issuer, providing additional assurance that the Issuer is interacting with a legitimate Wallet Instance.
+- *Wallet Attestation*: Ensures that the Wallet operates on a secure, trusted device and complies with the security standards required by the Issuer, providing additional assurance that the Issuer is interacting with a legitimate Wallet Instance.
 - *DPoP*: Ensures that the Holder of the access token possesses the private key associated with it, preventing attackers from reusing intercepted tokens.
 - *Holder binding*: Ties the Credential to a specific Holder, ensuring that only the legitimate Holder can use a Credential to authenticate with the Issuer.
 - *redirect_uri validation*: This validation ensures that the authorization response is sent to the correct and authorized endpoint, thereby preventing unauthorized interception by malicious actors.
 Ensuring the integrity of the **redirect_uri** is critical to avoid any manipulation or misdirection of the URI.